Lars Lindemann

 Lars Lindemann (born 9 May 1971) is a German lawyer and politician of the Free Democratic Party who served as a member of the Bundestag from 2009 to 2013 and again from 2021 to 2024.

 Early life and education

 Lindemann was born in 1971 in the East German town of Herzberg.

 Career

-From 2013 to 2021, he served as chief executive of the Spitzenverband Fachärzte Deutschlands (German Specialist Doctors' Association).
+From 2013 to 2021, he was chief executive of the Spitzenverband Fachärzte Deutschlands (German Specialist Doctors' Association).
 Since November 2024, Lindemann has been the chief lobbyist for the pharmaceutical division of Bayer AG.

 Political career

 From 2009 to 2013, Lindemann was a member of the Bundestag, representing the Berlin-Tempelhof-Schöneberg district.
 During that time, he served on the Health Committee.

 In 2017, Lindemann was one of the candidates to become chair of the Federal Joint Committee (GBA).

 Lindemann became a member of the Bundestag again in the 2021 elections.
 He joined the Health Committee again.
 In addition to his committee assignments, Lindemann was part of the Parliamentary Friendship Group for Relations with Malta and Cyprus.